kandhan-kuhan-t/filmmak.in/README.md

-# filmmak.in
+# filmak.in
+DOWNLOAD filmak.sql and import it to your MySQL server.
+homepage: localhost/filmmak.in/home.html

-trial login credentials /n
+login credentials

-username - kandha /n
+username - "kandha"
-password - 123 /n
+password - "123"

-try_y.html - Provide a video's ID. videoId => The string after "watch" in youtube URL. /n ^fetches the provided video's duration
+try_y.html - Provide a video's ID. videoId => The string after "watch" in youtube URL.
+^fetches the provided video's duration.